intermedi8/IM8-Box-Hide/readme.txt

 == Changelog ==

+= 2.3 =
+* fixed bug that prevented plugin from being loaded when activated network-wide

 = 2.2 =
 * fixed bug in `remove_meta_boxes` function that broke other plugins working with `$GLOBALS['current_user']` (such as Adminimize)